What is a typical mediation session like?

 How long does it take?

 Many cases resolve in one to three sessions, depending on complexity.
+This too is part of understanding what happens in mediation.

 Is it legally binding?